Quantum Algorithm for Fidelity Estimation: Introduction

 There are no known efficient methods for estimating the fidelity $F(\rho, \sigma)$ in the general case.
-A straightforward way is to get complete classical information of quantum states by quantum state tomography \cite{DM97, dAMP03} and then calculate the fidelity by matrix operations.
-However, this kind of approaches requires resources increasing exponentially with the scale of the quantum system, even if quantum states are restricted to be low-rank in which case a slightly more efficient tomography for low-rank quantum states \cite{GLF10} can be applied.
+A straightforward way is to first obtain a complete classical description of quantum states as density matrices by quantum state tomography \cite{DM97, dAMP03}, and then calculate the fidelity by matrix arithmetic operations.
+However, this kind of approach requires resources increasing exponentially with the scale of the quantum system, even if quantum states are restricted to be low-rank.
+A slightly more efficient tomography can be applied for low-rank quantum states \cite{GLF10,OW16,HHJ+17}.
 Several approaches for estimating $F(\rho,\sigma)$ have been proposed for the special case where $\rho$ or $\sigma$ is pure.
-The first one is the SWAP test \cite{BCW01, KHC19} using arbitrary quantum operations.
-Then a practical technique called entanglement witnesses \cite{TYKI06, GLGP07, GT09} was introduced to compute the fidelity with few measurements, but only works for some specific pure quantum states.
-To overcome this limitation, a direct fidelity estimation method~\cite{FL11, dSLP11} was developed for arbitrary pure quantum states.
+The first one is the SWAP test \cite{BCW01, KHC19} using the Hadamard and Toffoli gates, which computes the value of $\tr(\rho\sigma)$.
+Then a more practical technique called entanglement witnesses \cite{TYKI06, GLGP07, GT09} was introduced to compute the fidelity with few measurements, but only works for some specific pure quantum states.
+This limitation was overcome in ~\cite{FL11, dSLP11} where a direct fidelity estimation method was developed for arbitrary pure quantum states.

+Recently, suspecting that computing fidelity of quantum states in the general case could be hard, several variational quantum algorithms for fidelity estimation have been successively proposed \cite{CPCC20,CSZW22,TV21}.
+Naturally, the efficiency of these algorithms is unknown as training variational quantum algorithms is known to be \textbf{NP}-hard \cite{BK21}.